What to consider when you’re choosing the best greens for rabbits?

 So many choices to feed our rabbits when it comes to fresh food.
 There will always be a lot of questions and some uncertainty regarding the vegetables we can or cannot feed our house rabbit.

 In this article, you will understand why veggies are good and what are the key aspects of pet rabbit nutrition (vegetable section).
-What will show if a veggie is any good for your dear rabbit will be these features:
+What to look out for when buying veggies for rabbits:

 – levels of oxalates;